zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

     1. _NGINX_ reads the _configuration files_.
 1. The _Control Loop_ emits an event for the Ingress resource and updates its status.
 If the reload fails, the event includes the error message.

+---

-### NGINX Ingress Controller is a Kubernetes Controller
+### NGINX Ingress Controller is a Kubernetes controller

 With the context from the previous sections, we can generalize how NGINX Ingress Controller works: